Request account

 On Windows, we recommend that you use MobaXterm which has an integrated X server.

-Using a terminal multiplexer allows you to keep your session open, even when you disconnect from the cluster.
+Using a terminal multiplexer allows you to keep your SSH session open, even when you disconnect from the cluster.
 You can even reconnect from a different computer and get your session back.

 We recommend that you use either tmux